wavestone-cdt/EDRSandblast/README.md

 process through its `Type` (`_PS_PROTECTED_TYPE`) and `Signer` (`_PS_PROTECTED_SIGNER`) attributes.

-If no `EDR` drivers callbacks are detected, the current process is self protected as `PsProtectedSignerWinTcb-Light`.
+If no EDR drivers callbacks are detected, the current process is self protected as `PsProtectedSignerWinTcb-Light`.
 This level of protection is sufficient to dump the `LSASS` process memory, with `RunAsPPL` enabled, as the `PsProtectedSignerWinTcb` signer "dominates" `PsProtectedSignerLsa-Light` (and both process are of `PsProtectedTypeProtectedLight` type).

 `EDRSandBlast` implements the self protection as follow:
-  - open an handle to the current process
+  - open a handle to the current process
   - leak all system handles using `NtQuerySystemInformation` to find the opened handle on the current process (which correspond to the current process' `EPROCESS` structure in kernel memory).